PolyplexEngine/copperlang/VM_SPECS.md

 # Virtual Machine Specifications (Work in Progress)
-The Copper VM is a register based VM, following some X86 architectural decisions.
+The Copper VM is a register based VM, borrowing concepts from ARM and X86.

 &nbsp;

 ## Registers
+The VM has 8 general purpose registers (GP0 to GP7) as well 4 floating point registers (FP0 to FP3)

+**Note:** GP0 and GP1 will be overwritten if doing multiplication with QWORDS.

 | Register ID   | Usage               | Notes                             |
 |---------------|:-------------------:|-----------------------------------|